wgseligman/GramsSim/util/README.md

   bool verbose;
   options->GetOption("verbose",verbose);
   if (verbose) {
-    // Display all program options and physics lists. options->PrintOptions();
+    // Display all program options and other details. options->PrintOptions();
-    PrintAvailablePhysics();
+    // Print other program details.
   }

 ```